-Here is a video tutorial on how to make the Countdown Cake.
-The complete directions and instructions are listed below as the video is very quick and doesn’t cover the details.
+Here is a video tutorial on how to make the Countdown Cake. (another video below) The complete directions and instructions are listed below as well!

 (Feel free to use box mixes)